 Per Section 18-95.10.F.1, the applicant is required to provide one long-term bicycle parking space per 5,000 square feet of nonresidential floor area and one employee parking space per 25,000 square feet of nonresidential floor area.
-In total, the applicant is required to provide 3 bicycle spaces for the retail and 24 bicycle spaces for the assisted living facility.
+Based on 75,721 square feet of commercial uses, the applicant is required to provide 19 bicycle spaces for the retail and assisted living facility.
 The code does not specify a bicycle parking rate for assisted living uses so the commercial use rate is applied.
-The applicant is requesting a modification to reduce the number of bicycle parking spaces for the assisted living to 9 spaces.
-The applicant has stated it is not anticipated that the assisted living use will attract bike users beyond those for employee bicycle parking.
-The applicant is proposing 4 spaces in front of the ground level retail and 8 spaces within structured parking garage.
+The applicant is proposing 8 spaces along Maple Avenue in front of the ground level retail and 12 spaces within structured parking garage.